MarySeph/MarySeph.github.io/04 projects/04.1 crochet/Laundry Hamper.md

 I bought a set of six balls of color A and three balls of color B. It was also Thanksgiving holiday.
 I gave myself permission to take part in the consumerism culture for once (I didn't last year) but not really but one could make the argument this project wasn't *urgent.* Anyways.

 I'm almost done with the bag.
 I ended up using two balls of Color A and four balls of Color B. ...I forgot to add the strap to close it, HAHA!
-Okay, I just finished attaching the strap (feels different after sewing all the straps for the new version of the [[Granny Stitch String Bag]]).
+Okay, I just finished attaching the strap (feels different after sewing all the straps for the new version of the [[Granny Stitch Bag]]).
 This is another why having a crafts notebook is VERY important!
 One forgets things...
 For the drawstring, I'm reusing a chord from another bag, maybe.

 I attached the strap on the wrong side.
 The mouth of the bag is supposed to be on the inside.
 I really don't feel like taking it off and reattaching so we going like this till I can't deal with it.
 The grey strap also greatly contrasts with the rest of the project.
 It bothers me.
 But I don't want to make another one so.
 Yeah!
 Great project, might fix some silly mistakes, might not.
 Thanks for reading!